 Here are some delightful slices of my life:

-At six years old, Tyoma is a remarkable child.
+At six years old, Liev is a remarkable child.
 Most are struck by his intellect and vocabulary.
-Tyoma loves projects.
+Liev loves projects.
 He embraces each one with unrelenting enthusiasm and meticulous design.
 You can find him building LED displays or creating fonts on Fontstruct.
-A language lover, Tyoma has taught himself Japanese hiragana and he can even read you highlights from your Toyota manual.
+A language lover, Liev has taught himself Japanese hiragana and he can even read you highlights from your Toyota manual.
 He is quirky in a charming, innocent fashion; endearing himself with unusual observations and out-of-the-box thinking.

 Dad has always been a collector and an adventurer.
 Before marrying my Mom in the 60s, he split his time between working on his Ph.D. (mathematics!) and collecting minerals.
 He even took a job in the Alaskan goldmines so he could add a few specific specimens to his treasury.
 After marrying mom, Dad became a collector of photographs.
 Their website hosts images from their trips to the Great Barrier Reef, Galapagos Islands, Caribbean, Gulf of Mexico and many other destinations.